Introduction

 Think of it as a translator.
 Your ad, post, or content makes one promise.
 The destination page makes another.
 The bridge page connects those promises so the message feels consistent and trustworthy.

 Without it, visitors can feel a disconnect: they clicked for one reason, but land on something that looks or feels unrelated.
-That mismatch creates hesitation, and hesitation kills conversions.
+That mismatch creates hesitation, which often prevents visitors from moving forward.

 With it, visitors feel guided.
 They understand why they’re here, what’s about to happen, and why it matters to them.
 That clarity is often the difference between a bounce and a conversion.